Military Sexual Trauma: Resources

 Military Sexual Trauma

-Below are downloadable brochures for Veterans, educational tools for providers, and articles that help survivors and providers learn more about MST and VA’s free and confidential MST-related services.
+Below are downloadable brochures for survivors, educational tools for providers, and articles that help survivors and providers learn more about MST and VA’s free MST-related services.

 Military Sexual Trauma Fact Sheet

-Background information about MST, including what it is, how it can affect Veterans, and how Veterans can seek support.
+Background information about MST, including what it is, how it can affect survivors, and help available through VA.

-Information, coping suggestions, and resources for connecting with care, for Veterans who may be feeling distressed by recent public discussions about sexual assault and harassment.
+Information, coping suggestions, and resources for connecting with care for MST survivors who may be feeling distressed by recent public discussions about sexual assault and harassment.